Luos-io/Documentation/src/_pages/low/modules/rt-config.md

 ## Real-time configuration
 This method is adapted to high-frequency messages updates and requires an advanced understanding of embedded code and hardware capabilities.
 This configuration is not set by default.

 In this configuration, module's callback is called in interruption.
-It means that if the execustion time is too long into module's callback, it will block all the other interruptions and any other messages receptions.
-The callback execution must be finished before any new message.
+It means that if the execution time is too long into module's callback, it will block all the other interruptions and any other messages reception.
+The callback execution must be ended before any new message.

 With this configuration you don't have time to send a reply back in the callaback.
-The answer will then have to be deported into the main loop.
+The response will then have to be deported into the main loop.

 In order to use this configuration, you have to setup the callback at module creation and enable the real time mode.

-Here is a code example with a button :
+Here is a code example with a button:
 ```c
 static module_t *module_pointer;
 static volatile msg_t pub_msg;